-The Teach GF-350 recorder unit is awsome and I own one.
-With this unit, you can record your vinyl 45's and 33 rpm records and old cassettes and have them burned to CD.
+The Teach GF-350 recorder unit is awesome and I own one.
+With this unit, you can record your vinyl 45’s and 33 rpm records and old cassettes and have them burned to CD.
 However, to record using an axillary device the instructions are not very clear.
 These instructions will help you to record from any axillary device and burn to CD.

 The following are the items you will need before recording:

 - Axillary device with two output jacks or two output speaker jacks.

 - CD-R or CD-RW music blank CDs.